 After being diagnosed with a heart valve problem, your heart doctor may schedule surgery for you.
 There are several different ways to repair heart valve problems, and your doctor will help you choose the best treatment for you.

-At Dignity Health Heart and Vascular Institute of Greater Sacramento, we have one of the most experienced cardiac surgery teams in the nation, including a team of specially trained doctors, surgeons and nurse practitioners who work as a team to diagnose and treat our patients with heart valve disease.
+At Dignity Health Heart and Vascular Institute of Greater Sacramento, we have one of the most experienced cardiovascular surgery teams in the nation, including a team of specially trained doctors, surgeons and nurse practitioners who work as a team to diagnose and treat our cardiology patients with heart valve disease.

 During heart valve surgery, one or more valves are repaired or replaced.
 There are three possible ways your doctor may approach heart valve surgery:

 - Repair the valve: Whenever possible, surgeons prefer to repair a valve rather than replace it.
 The most common kind of repair involves sewing a ring around the entrance to a valve to improve its size or shape.
 Another involves cutting tissue to let leaflets open or close better.

 - Replacement with a mechanical valve: Mechanical valves are made of metal or hard carbon.
 There are many designs.
 Valves can last for decades.
 But blood tends to stick to them, forming clots.
 So if you receive a mechanical valve, you have to take Coumadin, an anticoagulant medication, for life to prevent blood clots.